gtalarico/pipenv-pipes/README.rst

 This would cd into directory ``/path/to/project1`` and the corresponding Pipenv Shell is activated.

-If query term (eg. ``project1``) returns two or more matches, a more specific query term needs to be used.
+If query term (eg. ``project1``) returns two or more matches, Pipes will tell you that a more specific query term needs to be used.

 For instance, to match ``0: project1-LwEMcb8W`` user would need to type ``project1`` to get a single match.
 If query argument was ``project`` activation would fail since Pipes cannot guess which enviroment users wants (```project1`` or ``project2``).